open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 This is an unofficial game but you can find out more about Halo at [Halo Waypoint: The Official Halo Website](https://www.halowaypoint.com/).

-## Playing Halo Firefight
+## Playing Halo Breakpoint

-Halo: Firefight is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm scale, individually based miniatures.
+Halo: Breakpoint is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm scale, individually based miniatures.
 Most games will feature several squads of models and some small vehicles.

 ### Vehicles